kubedb/docs/docs/guides/redis/gitops/gitops.md

 ```

 > We can also rotate the certificates updating `.spec.tls.certificates` field.
-Also you can remove the `.spec.tls` field to remove tls for Elasticsearch.
+Also you can remove the `.spec.tls` field to remove tls for Redis.

 ### Scale Redis Replicas